 Preparation: Ideally, the character must see, smell, touch, and taste the concoction being studied.
-However, this will often be too risky to attempt.
+However, this will 51 King Minos's wife springs to mind as a contrary example.
+Unfortunately. -226often be too risky to attempt.
 For every one of these senses that is omitted, the evaluator suffers a Drawback on their identification roll.
-40 King Minos's wife springs to mind as a contrary example.
-Unfortunately.
 Conflict Rolls: A Skill Roll with Intelligence Adjustments indicates whether they identify the properties of the substance.
 Failure implies they cannot identify it.
 Allow only one roll per sample.
 The Threshold that must be overcome depends on the type of liquid being studied according to the Identifying Concoction Threshold Table.
-Identifying Concoction Threshold Table Concoction Type Threshold Common Substance (Water, Oil, Wine, Milk, Blood, etc.) 0 Uncommon, Non-magical Substance (Acid, Mercury, Poison, etc.) 20 Magical Substance (Holy Water, Potion, etc.) 25 Identifying Poisons Prerequisites: If gained out-of-class, training requires an intensive one-month course of study under someone who has attained at least 5th rank in this skill.
+Identifying Concoction Threshold Table Concoction Type Threshold Common Substance (Water, Oil, Wine, Milk, Blood, etc.) 0 Uncommon, Non-magical Substance (Acid, Mercury, Poison, etc.) 20 Magical Substance (Holy Water, Potion, etc.) 25 Identifying Poisons Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Skill.
 Description: This skill allows the practitioner to identify the type and potency of poisons.
-Defaults To: Identifying Concoctions Ability Type: Utilitarian Other Details: Except for the modifications listed above, and the fact that it can only identify poisons, this skill is identical to the skill Identifying Concoctions.
+Defaults To: Identifying Concoctions Ability Type: Utilitarian Base: 1 Other Details: Except for the modifications listed above, and the fact that it can only identify poisons, this skill is identical to the skill Identifying Concoctions.
 If successful, the character identifies the type of poison (contact, ingested, etc.) and probable uses.
-Base: 1 Trade Skills~J Jack-of-all-Trades Prerequisites: None.
+Trade Skills~J Jack-of-all-Trades Prerequisites: None.
 All creatures with opposable thumbs having a simpleminded or greater intellect possess this skill.
 Description: Jack-of-all-Trades is a very broad skill covering any situation where a player wants to fix, tinker with, or manipulate some object or objects.
 It is also the general skill used in harvesting materials, preparing them for use, and crafting with them.
 As such, Jack-of-all-Trades is intended to be used as a fall-back skill when a character has no other appropriate crafting or mechanical skill to use.
 So, it can be used in place of skills such as Curing, Wood Working, Setting Booby Traps, Opening Locks, and Disarming Traps.
-Ability Type: Utilitarian Defaults To: None Duration: Permanent.
-Base: 96 Range: Touch.
+Ability Type: Utilitarian Base: 96 Defaults To: None Range: Touch.